maa105/templator-generator/README.md

 The `codeTransform` function is a very useful util function in the `utils.js` file.
 It comes in handy when parametrizing your generator.
 Here is a list of what it does/can do:
 - Flattens all input arrays into one array.
 - CAN pass all entries into a map function IF any input argument is of type function (or an object with key `mapFunc`).
+- Re-flattens the output from map stage above.
 - Filters all null/undefined lines.
 - CAN trim end of lines IF any input argument is an object with key `trimEnd`.
 - CAN add prefix to the begining of all lines IF any input argument is an object with key `prefix`